biruk-hg/Game-of-Games-3/README.md

 - **Gameplay**:
   - Choose a positive odd number of rounds to play.
   - Make your guess ("Heads" or "Tails").
-  - Win by correctly guessing the outcome of the coin flip more times than the computer.
+  - Win by correctly guessing the outcome of the coin flip.

 ### **2. Find the Thimble**
 - **Objective**: Guess which hand (left or right) contains the hidden thimble.
 - **Gameplay**:
   - Choose a positive odd number of rounds to play.
   - Guess the hand where the thimble is hidden.
-  - Win by making more correct guesses than the computer.
+  - Win by making more correct guesses of where the thimble is hidden.

 ### **3. Even or Odd**
-- **Objective**: Predict if a randomly generated number is even or odd.
+- **Objective**: Predict if the sum of two numbers will be even or odd.
 - **Gameplay**:
   - Choose a positive odd number of rounds to play.
-  - Guess if the number will be even or odd.
+  - Decide if you want to be even or odd.
-  - Win by making more correct guesses than the computer.
+  - Select a number (while computer does the same).
+  - Win if the sum of your number and the computer's number is the parity you chose.

 ### **4. Guess the Number**
 - **Objective**: Guess the number the computer randomly selects (between 1 and 10).